-Each of the Model materials loaded is used in two of the print heads.
+Each of the model materials loaded is used in two of the print heads.

-- ☐ If only one of the Model materials is required for printing, models are produced using two print heads.
-This makes it unnecessary to replace the other Model material. - ☐ If Model-material substitution is allowed, the printer produces trays with the High Speed setting using a mixture of Model materials (see "Model Material Substitution" on page 1). - 5.
+- ☐ If only one of the model materials is required for printing, 3D prints are produced using two print heads.
+This makes it unnecessary to replace the other model material. - ☐ If model-material substitution is allowed, the printer produces trays with the High Speed setting using a mixture of model materials (see "Model Material Substitution" on page 1). - 5.
 In the Required materials section of the wizard screen, select one or more replacement materials cartridges. - 6.
-For Model materials, select Both if you need to load two replacement cartridges. - Loading one replacement cartridge is more economical because it potentially requires less flushing of material currently in the system.
+For model materials, select Both if you need to load two replacement cartridges. - Loading one replacement cartridge is more economical because it potentially requires less flushing of material currently in the system.
 However, when one cartridge is not sufficient, loading two cartridges enables continuous printing until the print job is completed.
-When one cartridge empties and the other one is being used, you can replace the empty cartridge with a new one.
+When one cartridge empties and the other one is being used, you can replace the empty cartridge with a new one. - 7.
+For Support material, select Both if you need to load two replacement cartridges.

-- 7. For Support material, select Both if you need to load two replacement cartridges. - 8.
-In the Flushing cycle section of the wizard screen, choose how thoroughly you want to flush out material currently in the system: - □ Economy.
-This cycle can be used when replacing a light-colored Model material with a darker material (such as Agilus30 BlackTM or VeroBlackTM) or if the exact color of the printed models is unimportant.
-Use this cycle when replacing cleaning fluid with any Model material.
+8. In the Flushing cycle section of the wizard screen, choose how thoroughly you want to flush out material currently in the system: □ Economy.
+This cycle can be used when replacing a light-colored model material with a darker material (such as Agilus30 BlackTM or VeroBlackTM) or if the exact color of the 3D print is unimportant.
+Use this cycle when replacing cleaning fluid with any model material.

-The wizard flushes the system with the minimum amount of material needed to ensure that models have the mechanical properties of the new material.

-☐ Full.
-Use this cycle when the printed models must have the exact color of the new material.
+The wizard flushes the system with the minimum amount of material needed to ensure that 3D prints have the mechanical properties of the new material. □ Full.
+Use this cycle when the 3D print must have the exact color of the new material.
+This cycle should also be used before printing with MED610 or MED620, if any other model material is currently loaded in the printer.